 Glamping has been making waves for a little while now, but many people still do not understand what it is.
 Some simply have no idea what benefits glamping provides or why they should choose it over traditional camping, and others simply know of glamping as the butt of jokes on sit-coms like Parks and Recreation.
-If you’re confused about what glamping is exactly, fret not because we are going to answer those questions and more.
+If you’re confused about what glamping is exactly or want some ideas for planning your next camping trip, fret not because we are going to answer those questions and more.

 Table of Contents

 - Decide Your Budget

 The word “glamping” is actually a portmanteau of “glamorous” and “camping”.
 It is a way to enjoy nature similar to camping that does not involve giving up all creature comforts or doing as much work.
 The accommodations are more luxurious with you choosing the level of comfort.
 If you want to connect with the great outdoors but still take showers glamping may be the right way to get the camping experience.

 It is a great family vacation—depending on the location you choose—because you can find activities for the outdoorsman and those who would much rather be soaking in a bubble bath.
 Glamping is a great option for large families or groups who want to go camping but all enjoy different aspects of it.

 At this point, the lowest cost glamping site I have seen is $85 per night, and they can go up to thousands per person per night.
 While that does sound expensive, it is actually comparable to hotel stays or Airbnb rentals.
 The point of glamping is to enjoy the outdoors while enjoying luxury and convenience.
 If this is what you are looking for, you will find glamping prices to be fair for what you get in exchange.

 It is incredibly important that you set your budget prior to looking at glamping sites, though.
 There are some really amazing places out there that will make you want to throw caution to the wind and break the bank.
 Remember though, that this is not supposed to be a stress-inducing vacation.
 Set your budget first, then begin to look through the available options.